 This practical mindset has allowed Cerjowska to move through life without letting her grocery budget run rampant.

-The money lessons taught by these outstanding moms can help to guide your money journey.
+The money lessons taught by these outstanding moms can help to guide your own money journey.
 If you had a parent teach you about the key features of financial literacy, you are already ahead of the curve.